Given my love of waterfalls you’d think I’d know the waterfalls at Wells Gray Provincial Park well. But up until recently, I’d never heard of it.

-The biggest surprise was learning that Well Gray is home to 39 different waterfalls.
+The biggest surprise was learning that there’s an abundance of waterfalls at Well Gray.
+39 different waterfalls, to be exact.
 Anyone who follows me on social media knows I have a slight obsession with waterfalls.
 This weekend was coming together perfectly!

 Accommodation options are limited so we decided to check out two different Bed and Breakfast locations.